MicrosoftDocs/customer-insights/ci-docs/journeys/copy-or-restore.md

 You can create an on-demand backup at any time, but when Customer Insights - Journeys is installed on your source environment, you must take a few extra precautions by using the following procedure:

-1. [Open the Power Platform admin center](power-platform-admin-center.md) and make sure that the Customer Insights - Journeys application and its related solutions are all up to date on your source environment, as described in [Keep Customer Insights - Journeys up to date](apply-updates.md).
+1. [Open the installation management area](uninstall.md) and make sure that the Customer Insights - Journeys application and its related solutions are all up to date on your source environment, as described in [Keep Customer Insights - Journeys up to date](apply-updates.md).
 1. Create the on-demand backup as usual, as described in [Backup and restore environments](/power-platform/admin/backup-restore-environments).

     ![Create an on-demand backup.](media/instances-backup.png "Create an on-demand backup")